 Music by: Ben Salisbury, Geoff Barrow || Cinematography: Rob Hardy || Edited by: Barney Pilling || Country: United States, United Kingdom || Language: English

 Running Time: 115 minutes

-Alex Garland has become a type of patron saint among science-fiction and hardcore genre fans with his screenwriting and/or producing credits for films like Danny Boyle’s 28 Days Later (2002) and Sunshine (2007), as well as ghost-directing the popular and critically acclaimed, yet financial failure that was Dredd (2012).
+Alex Garland has become a type of patron saint among science-fiction and hardcore genre fans with his screenwriting and/or producing credits for films like Danny Boyle’s 28 Days Later (2002) and Sunshine (2007), as well as ghost-directing the critically acclaimed, yet financial failure that was Dredd (2012).
 Fast forward to present times and two official directorial credits to his name, Garland’s artistic star continues to rise, all while furthering a pattern of his visionary projects being either underappreciated (e.g. Ex Machina ) or outright bombing at the box office (e.g. today’s subject, Annihilation).

 Perhaps my complicated affection for Garland’s work is indicative of my ability to remain objective in analyzing film regardless of personal taste, or I am able to straddle the due respect Garland’s ambition earns from sci-fi fans as well as the narrow appeal of much of his work outside the genre cinephile base.
 I like to think I can sympathize, if not empathize with both camps, thereby connecting the man’s critical and fan acclaim with his filmography’s dearth of mainstream awards or box office success.